Latter-day Saint Chaplains

 Correctional and rehabilitation chaplains serve in a range of correctional facilities, including those operated by federal, state, and county governments, as well as private companies.
 They also serve in juvenile detention centers and other treatment facilities.

-Chaplains for civic, private, and nongovernmental organizations serve in the United States Civil Air Patrol, veterans’ organizations, various civic organizations, and relief agencies.
+Chaplains for civic, private, and nongovernmental organizations serve in veterans’ organizations, various civic organizations, and relief agencies.

 General Chaplaincy Responsibilities